 Golf came late to the West of Scotland.
-In the mid 19th century, Old Tom Morris was instrumental in establishing some of the first tracks and found there was plenty links terrain perfect for the game.
-Now, Ayrshire has some of the best golf courses in Scotland with no less than three Open Championship venues and a host of other superior seaside options.
+In the mid 19th century, Old Tom Morris was instrumental in establishing some of the first tracks and found there was plenty links terrain ideally suited for the game.
+Now, Ayrshire has some of the best links golf courses in Scotland with no less than three Open Championship venues and a host of other superior seaside options.

 BIRTHPLACE OF THE OPEN

-17th of October, 1860 and Old Tom Morris, Keeper of the Greens at Prestwick has invited colleagues; golf professionals from the east of the country, to take take part in an ‘Open’ tournament event.
-Only eight show and play three rounds in the course of one day on Prestwick’s 12-hole course - all in one day!
-It was a start!
+It’s the 17th of October, 1860 and Old Tom Morris has invited his contemporaries, golf professionals from the east of the country, to take take part in an ‘Open’ tournament event.
+Only eight show and play three rounds in the course of one day on Prestwick’s 12-hole course!
+It’s a start!

 THE TOWN OF TROON

 Royal Troon•Old Prestwick •Western Gailes

-If you fly into Prestwick Airport or indeed take the train from Glasgow, the most striking vision is the number of golf courses laced along the coast like a continuous fescue ribbon.
-Royal Troon, Old Prestwick, Dundonald, Western & Glasgow Gailes are just a few of the links in this redoubtable chain and they are all available to us within minutes of our Ayrshire castle or country house.
+If you fly into Prestwick Airport or indeed take the train from Glasgow, a most striking impression is the abundance of golf courses laced like velvet along the coast like one long, continuous course.
+Royal Troon, Old Prestwick, Dundonald, Western & Glasgow Gailes are just a few of the links in this redoubtable chain and they are all available to us within minutes of our stately Ayrshire abode.

 CULZEAN CASTLE & TURNBERRY

 Ailsa Course•King Robert the Bruce•Dumfries House

-Robert the Bruce, the hero king who led Scotland to victory during the First War of Scottish Independence hailed from this part of the world and the fragmentary ruins of his family castle can be seen next to Turnberry Lighthouse and the famous Ailsa Course.
+Robert the Bruce, the hero king who led Scotland to victory during the First War of Scottish Independence hailed from here and the fragmentary ruins of his family castle remain next to Turnberry Lighthouse and Trump Turnberry’s Ailsa course.
 Nearby is Culzean Castle with its luxury apartment gifted to President Eisenhower in recognition of his role in the Second World War - in which we can stay.

-Further south, 18th-century Dumfries House, saved at the 11th hour by HRH Prince Charles is set in a 2,000 acre estate, houses an unrivalled collection of Chippendale furniture and art where we will come for a welcome reception & tour followed by dinner in the Great Stewards Dining Room.
+Nearby, 18th-century Dumfries House, saved at the 11th hour by HRH Prince Charles is set in a 2,000 acre estate and offering an unrivalled collection of Chippendale furniture and art.
+We are invited for an exclusive, welcome reception & tour followed by a wonderful dinner in the Great Stewards Dining Room.
+A truly exceptional experience!